[EN] The city of shades

 Day 4 | Thursday June 20, 2024

-• Guided visit to the testing site of the third prototype of the ephemeral shade challenge in public space (A l’ombra del trencadís).
+• Guided visit to the testing site of the third prototype of the challenge on ephemeral shade in public spaces (A l’ombra del trencadís).

 • In groups: